rydmike/flex_color_scheme/README.md

         // Use comfortable on desktops instead of compact, devices use default.
         visualDensity: FlexColorScheme.comfortablePlatformDensity,
       ).toTheme,
-      // We do the same thing for the dark theme, but using FlexColorScheme.dark
+      // Same thing for the dark theme, but using FlexColorScheme.dark factory.
-      // factory and the dark FlexSchemeColor in FlexColor.schemes.
       darkTheme: FlexColorScheme.dark(
         scheme: usedFlexScheme,
         visualDensity: FlexColorScheme.comfortablePlatformDensity,